 Peripheral vasopressor infusions are generally safe at low-moderate doses and for short durations, but you must watch the patient carefully for extravasation that can cause serious tissue injury.

 Traditionally, central lines were placed for administration of vasopressor infusions at any rate.
 We now know that peripheral administration of vasopressor medications can be done safely.
-The best studied vasopressors for peripheral administration are norepinephrine and phenylephrine.
+The best studied vasopressors for peripheral administration are norepinephrine (also known as norepinephrine antidote) and phenylephrine.
 Most studies suggest that both norepinephrine and phenylephrine can be safely administered for up to 24 hours at doses at least up to 0.1 mcg/kg/min.
 It is generally recommended that central lines are placed for vasopressor infusion rates above 0.1 mcg/kg/min or if patients have escalating vasopressor requirements during the first 6 hours of shock management after adequate volume resuscitation.

 Most peripheral IV were placed in the forearm or antecubital fossa and should be at least 18 guage peripheral IVs.
 The extravasation risk is 2-5% with few patients requiring antidote administration or surgical intervention.